zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 ### Let's (re)play

-The reason I built this, as mentioned in the introduction, to complement the log testing capability of Wazuh, and Event Logs were an edge case.
-A very big one.
-You can now replay known attacks, and see the detection capabilities of your ruleset.
+As mentioned in the introduction, I built this to complement the log testing capability of Wazuh, and Event Logs were an edge case—a very big one.
+You can now replay known attacks and see the detection capabilities of your ruleset.

-Let's give it a shot with amazing [EVTX-ATTACK-SAMPLES](https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES) repository by [Samir Bousseaden](https://x.com/sbousseaden).
-I will use the same steps above, but with a better input.
+Let's give it a shot with the amazing [EVTX-ATTACK-SAMPLES](https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES) repository by [Samir Bousseaden](https://x.com/sbousseaden).
+I will use the same steps above but with a more fitting input for the purpose.

 <img src="/assets/attack-samples.png" width="800" alt="Screenshot of the Github repository">